 On the other hand, this empowerment is also resulting in high levels of frustration with “the number of providers they need to integrate with” and “the amount of detail they need to understand about each provider’s algorithm.”

-Some panelists believe that these challenges and frustrations are the key drivers behind buy-side adoption of technologies and capabilities traditionally seen on the sell-side.
+Some panelists believe that these challenges and frustrations are the key drivers behind buy-side adoption of technologies and data analysis capabilities traditionally seen on the sell-side.
 “Seeing some of the larger buy-side firms build their own trading research and analytics divisions.”

 We see these trends as well within our customer base.
 There are a growing number of buy-side firms whose infrastructure looks like those we see in traditional sell-side firms.
-One can surmise that this is partly because they can be, that the technology and expertise ^ is available for this to happen.
-The cost of low latency direct market access has ^ come down.
+One can surmise that this is partly because they can be, that the technology and expertise is available for this to happen.
+The cost of low latency direct market access (DMA) has come down.
 It stands to reason that if a buy-side firm wants to invest the time and resources in building up its own execution algorithms and have direct control over execution strategy then it will be able to do so.

 One interesting thing we’re seeing is that this infrastructure build-out is not limited to the large buy-side firms, but any firm (buy or sell side) with automated trading strategies that they want to tune and optimize for performance.
-For example, there are some trading strategies only work under specific infrastructure performance characteristics, such as getting your market data at a particular rate or accessing the available liquidity within a particular period of time.
+For example, there are some trading strategies only work under specific infrastructure latency characteristics, such as getting your market data at a particular rate or accessing the available liquidity within a particular period of time.
 When the infrastructure underneath changes significantly (eg strategy or venue moves) it changes the conditions and throws everything off.
 The automated strategy is operating on the changed infrastructure is now potentially not as reliable in its execution and needs retuning.

 This is one reason why transaction transparency becomes so important for algorithmic trading strategies.
 Accurately timestamped transaction data can enable you to understand precisely what an algorithm is doing not just what you intended it to do.
 With the right correlation analytics you gain insight into how the infrastructure characteristics impact your trading strategy performance.